-Mallerstang is a glorious valley, running south from Kirkby Stephen, steeped in history but also beautiful and unspoilt.
-The upper reaches of the River Eden flow through the valley and the unspoilt banks offer some very attractive views and places to soak in the peaceful atmosphere.
+Mallerstang is a glorious valley that is not only pretty to look at, unspoilt but also steeped in history.
+The upper reaches of the River Eden flow through the valley, which runs south from Kirkby Stephen, with the river banks offering pleasant walking and ever hanging views.
 I set off from the train station but the walk is just as pleasant from the town centre of Kirkby Stephen.
 My ultimate goal was the ruins of Pendragon Castle but the valley is so attractive that an A to B walk using the railway may be preferable with a walk down the full length of the valley an attractive proposition.